7 Steps That Can Help Get Your Financial House in Order

 You can then make a master list organized by category.
 This might include:

-• Assets: This includes bank accounts, retirement savings, and other investments.
+• Assets This includes traditional and online bank accounts, retirement savings, and other investments.

-This step can help people discover unpaid bills, as well as savings accounts or retirement accounts they may have forgotten about.
+This step can help you discover unpaid bills, as well as savings accounts or retirement accounts you may have forgotten about.

 2. Clear the Clutter by Going Paperless